mbakh84/Eslah/README.md

-this program will calculate the salary by enterd year and base salary and export a .XLSX file ; (made for Social Security Organization IRI)
+this program will calculate the salary by enterd year and base salary and export a .XLSX file